 Well, you're supposed to, or providing it to a friend who became his lawyer who leaked it to the New York Times, or that, you know, the conclusion that Comey's retention and handling and dissemination of certain memos violated Department of Justice policies and his FBI employment agreement,

-or that Comey stated he didn't notify anyone in the FBI that he was going to share the contents of these memos with the media, didn't seek authorization for that either, or the report today concluding that after his removal that Comey violated applicable policies, his employment agreement, failing to surrender the memos to the FBI, that it gets into the Espionage Act.
+or that Comey stated he didn't notify anyone in the FBI that he was going to share the contents of these memos with the media, didn't seek authorization for that either, or the report today concluding that after his removal, that Comey violated applicable policies, his employment agreement, failing to surrender the memos to the FBI.

 So he took those memos, which is illegal because he's supposed to hand them all back.

-Comey did not appropriately mark the memo with the classification uh banners as he should have.
+Comey did not appropriately mark the memo with the classification banners as he should have.

 They even concluded that he violated the executive order 13526, the intelligence community department FBI policies on numerous points in the Horowitz report just on Comey.

-This is the one, this is what we've been talking about.
+This is the one, this is the one we've been talking about.

-It's been out there now for two and a half weeks, what we're gonna get here.
+It's been out there now for two and a half weeks what we're going to get here.

-And uh Comey's actions with respect to the memos.
+And Comey's actions with respect to the memos.

 You know, you can't walk away with anything except that this is a bad guy.

-I hated when Joe DeGenova first said, and he's gonna join us later, you know, dirty cop.
+I hated when Joe DeGenova first said, and he's going to join us later, you know, dirty cop.

 I cringe because of my family and my background and all the love and respect that I grew up with because I had so many family members in law enforcement.